-If you’ve been in the lucky position of recording with a band, then you’ll be aware of the expression “It’s being mixed…” often followed by “…we’ll get if back in a week” or some such longish time schedule.
+If you’ve been in the lucky position of recording with a band, then you’ll be aware of the expression “It’s being mixed…” often followed by “…we’ll get it back in a week” or some such longish time schedule.

 The art of mixing records truly is an art.
 It’s not easy to take 30, 40, 50 or more tracks and mould them into something which sounds like a hit record (or if not a hit record, at least something to be proud of).
-Its no surprise that it takes time.
+It’s no surprise that it takes time.

 So I was rather intrigued when I read about a book by a certain Billy Decker.
 Billy is a record mixer who works mainly in Nashville.
 What makes Billy stand out from the crowd is the fact that he mixes most of his records in 45 minutes or so.
 Yes, 45 minutes, not 45 hours, or even 45 days.

 Now, when I first read this, I was ready to call BS, but on closer inspection, this is exactly what he does (he even mixed 7 singles in one day apparently).
-He’s no small time wheeler-dealer either – his mixes have appeared on 50 million albums and billions (literally) of streams, and he’s mixed 16 Billboard number 1’s.
+He’s no small time wheeler-dealer either – his mixes have appeared on 50 million albums, and billions (literally) of streams, and he’s mixed 16 Billboard Number 1’s.
 Check out his AllMusic page here https://www.allmusic.com/artist/billy-decker-mn0002570782

 He REALLY knows his stuff.

 How does he do this?
-Well, after years of mixing, he realised that he generally did the same things with the same instruments, so rather than set everything up from scratch at the start of each mix, he created a template which does most of the work for him, and he just drops the tracks into his template and he’s 90% or more of the way there.
+Well, after years of mixing, he realised that he generally did the same things with the same instruments, so rather than set everything up from scratch at the start of each mix, he created a template which does most of the work for him, and he just drops the tracks into his template and he’s 90%, or more, of the way there.
 The rest is just small tweaks.

 I should point out here that Billy does most of his work in the country music field, which you might think explains how he does it (“We play BOTH types of music here – Country and Western!”), but he’s done more pop chart orientated stuff too.
 He’s not a ‘one trick pony’.